 Click here for more details about the PATH Program.

-In addition to the Lifestyle Medicine curriculum, USC School of Medicine Greenville students are offered several wellness activities throughout the year.
+In addition to the Lifestyle Medicine curriculum, School of Medicine Greenville students are offered several wellness activities throughout the year.
 Those activities include but are not limited to interest group-led activities such as yoga and Garden Club, or specific programming at the school like mindfulness workshops, pet therapy visits and massage therapy.
 We also focus on social wellness through our Colleges Program.